Citation, DOI, disclosures and article data

 Whilst radiology has little role in the diagnosis of polydactyly it is important in two ways:

-- assessment of the remainder of the skeleton (if appropriate) for other skeletal anomalies, and as such aiding in the diagnosis on an underlying syndrome (which in turn may point to additional unsuspected anomalies, and allow for genetic counseling etc.)
+assessment of the remainder of the skeleton (if appropriate) for other skeletal anomalies, and as such aiding in the diagnosis of an underlying syndrome (which in turn may point to additional unsuspected anomalies, and allow for genetic counseling, etc.)

 Treatment and prognosis